GSA/DataBeam/readme.md

 What Problem This Solves
 ------------------------

 Creating an API to access information within existing database tables can be time consuming when done on a case by case basis, but often little of the work needed to accomplish this is specific to the needs of the dataset.
+Furthermore, there is no simple application to stand up new APIs from an existing dataset.
+There are great robust systems like <a href="http://ckan.org">CKAN</a>, but there are no solutions that are as easy to install and start using in the way an application like Wordpress is.

 How This Solves It
 ------------------

-RESTdb acts as an interface allowing users to interact with that database as if it was a native API.
-The column names function as the key names.
-This obviates the need for custom code for each database layer.
+RESTdb acts as a middleware interface allowing users to interact with a database or uploaded CSV file as if it was a fully documented native API.
+This makes it unnecessary to create custom code for each database layer.
+As a simple PHP application, it's incredibly easy to install and is designed as a multi-user platform to be shared across an organization, but it's also simple and lightweight enough that it's practical to install for the sole purpose of hosting one dataset.

-When Alternative PHP Cache (APC) is installed, parsed data is stored within APC, which substantially accelerates its functionality.

 Features
 --------